axelspringer/moppi/README.md

 A golang app created with `yo golang`.

+> :construction_worker: This is work in progress and many things are subject to change

 ## Publish a Package

 Each package has its own directory, with subdirectories for package revisions.
 Their package folder contains various files describing how to install, uninstall and configure it.

 ### Folder Structure

-> Universes are best kept in Gits
+> Your universe is best kept in a Git to have revisions

 A universe has the following folder structure.